 You can check with your state’s Medicaid office to confirm your contact information.
 You can do this by contacting your benefits caseworker or by checking your online account (if you have one) to confirm that all of your information is accurate.
 Find your state’s Medicaid renewal site at www.medicaid.gov/renewals.
 Keep in mind that some states may have a different name for their Medicaid program, such as Medi-Cal in California, or MO Health Net in Missouri .

-If you believe that your coverage ending was a mistake (for example, if you missed alerts to renew your coverage, but you are still eligible for Medicaid in your state), you should immediately contact your state’s Medicaid program to re-enroll if possible.
+If you believe that your coverage ending was a mistake, you should immediately contact your state’s Medicaid program to re-enroll if possible.

 If you lose your Medicaid coverage due to changes in eligibility, you may be eligible for financial assistance to purchase coverage through the Affordable Care Act marketplaces.
-While the Open Enrollment period may be over, if you have recently lost health coverage you can still apply to enroll in a marketplace plan.
 You can learn more about marketplace coverage at www.lung.org/openenrollment or go to www.healthcare.gov to enroll.

 Quality, Affordable Coverage Through the ACA Marketplaces

 People with lung disease now have access to the healthcare they need because of the Affordable Care Act.
 Open enrollment for state marketplace plans is November 1 – January 15, although some states have longer enrollment periods.
-But, even though open enrollment is over, losing Medicaid or CHIP coverage is a qualifying life event, meaning you can enroll in Marketplace coverage now.
+Healthcare.gov has a special enrollment period open through July 2024 for people who lost Medicaid or CHIP coverage.
 And if you are getting married, having a baby, losing other insurance coverage, or moving, you can enroll for healthcare at any time.